MaximeMRF/petasos/README.md

 ## Features

+- Subscribe to crypto feeds using human-readable trading pairs with IDE autocompletion instead of raw price IDs
 - Handles SSE (Server-Sent Events) to focus on product creation and not on connection management
-- Simple API for subscribing to price updates
+- Easy and powerful API for subscribing to price updates

 ## Installation